jordanmoore/jordanmoore.github.io/_posts/2015-03-03-going-freelance.md

 Working and collaborating closely with clients of all different shapes and sizes from various sectors including the BBC, Firefly and TextHelp and has been a truly invaluable experience.
 I'll miss working with my fantastic clients - it has been a priviledge working together with **each and every one of you** to make useful, meaningful things for the web.

-And of course I will miss working alonside the wonderful team at Eyekiller.
+And of course I will miss working alongside the wonderful team at Eyekiller.
 I have made many friends since I joined in 2012.
 My last day is just under a month away on April 1st 2015.
 If you have any projects you would like to discuss with me, please feel free to [get in touch](mailto:madebyjordan@gmail.com)!